 But what, exactly, is a catio?
-Why are they the ideal outdoor space for cats?
-And, if you do decide to add a catio to your home, should you attempt to build your catio yourself—or should you bring in the professionals?
+What makes them a good choice for cats?
+And, if you do decide to add one to your home, should you attempt to build it yourself—or should you bring in the professionals?

 So, first things first—what exactly is a catio?

 Cynthia Chomos, designer and founder of Catio Spaces in Seattle, explains: “A catio is an outdoor cat enclosure or cat patio that’s designed to keep cats safe, healthy, and happy outdoors.”

 Some are free-standing units, but most are attached to the cat’s home via a cat door and catwalk.

 Typically, the catio is made of wood framing (such as solid, weather-resistant cedar) and sturdy wire.
 Choosing the right materials—and, in particular, the right kind of wire—is an important factor in deciding how to build a catio.

 “Using galvanized welded wire or wire mesh will allow it to be an escape-free space,” says Chomos.
 “I don’t recommend chicken wire or plastic netting or anything like that…It’s important to have at least 14- to 16-gauge wire to enclose the unit.”
 The wire needs to be firmly attached so that your cat can’t get out or get injured—and predators can’t get in.

 There are two different types of catios you can build or buy—freestanding and attached.
 Attached enclosures are three-sided and connected to the side of the house or to an existing porch or balcony.
 With an attached enclosure, your cat come and go freely from a window or cat door into the outdoor enclosure.